9 Heavy Machine Maintenance Tips for Longevity

 Proper and effective lubrication protects machine parts from friction, and the resulting wear and tear.
 Lubrication requires regular inspection and monitoring to check the effectiveness and prevent contamination buildup, which can promote faster deterioration of lubricated parts.

 It is vital that you establish standard operating procedures (SOPs) for lubrication methods.
 By standardizing these methods, you prevent inadequate or excessive lubrication that can harm machine parts.
-Include inspection and monitoring protocols in lubrication SOPs to further protect lubricaFted parts from damage.
+Include inspection and monitoring protocols in lubrication SOPs to further protect lubricated parts from damage.

 CMMS for Heavy Machine Maintenance